andreathniah/bucketoftears/_posts/2021-09-10-prod-setup-kubernetes.md

 - `control-plane-endpoint`: User defined at `/etc/hosts` as per (4).
 Required to be defined in every node (both master and worker)
 - `apiserver-advertise-address`: Refers to the internal IP address of the master node
-- `pod-network-cidr`: No strict criteria, as long as the CIRR does not collide with anything else
+- `pod-network-cidr`: No strict criteria, as long as the CIDR does not collide with anything else
-- `service-cidr`: No strict criteria, as long as the CIRR does not collide with anything else
+- `service-cidr`: No strict criteria, as long as the CIDR does not collide with anything else

 More often than not, `pod-network-cidr` and `service-cidr` can remain as `172.24.0.0/16` and `172.25.0.0/16` respectively since they are internal IP addresses and are isolated from other servers hosting services.